 - The value of the units allocated to the policies; less - On a best-estimate basis, the present value of future projected charges less future administrative expenses, up to the end of the Projection Period (the "Value of In-Force").
-The decrease in the Value In Force ("VIF") amount year on year is a result of a decrease in the retention fee.
+The increase in the Value In Force ("VIF") amount year on year is due to a small decrease in budgeted expenses for 2022 compared to 2021.